successtar/cogo-toast/CONTRIBUTING.md

 ## Project setup

+### Prequisite

+The project uses pnpm as a package dependency.
+This is just an alternative for yarn / npm with certain benefits.
+Here is how to set it up https://pnpm.js.org/en/installation

+### Environment

 1. Fork and clone the repo
-2. Run `yarn setup` to install dependencies
+2. Run `pnpm run setup` to install dependencies
 3. Create a branch for your PR with `git checkout -b pr/your-branch-name`

 > Tip: Keep your `master` branch pointing at the original repository and make